 AP Stylebook Online: The Associated Press Stylebook, often called the “journalist’s bible,” details the rules for abbreviations, capitalization, punctuation, word usage and other issues in news copy.
 It is a critical resource in journalism and public relations skills courses.
 In the past, students had to buy a new copy of the stylebook every year.
 Fortunately, VCU now has an institutional subscription to the AP Stylebook Online — and every student and faculty member can access this resource for free.
 Here are the instructions.

-Teaching in computer labs: The School of Mass Comm has special software to allow faculty members who teach in computer labs monitor and control what students are doing online.
+Teaching in computer labs: The Robertson School has special software to allow faculty members who teach in computer labs monitor and control what students are doing online.
 For example, as instructors, you can view the activity on each student’s computer screen; block access to the Internet or to specific websites; turn all screens blank; or broadcast to all screen what you’re doing on the instructor’s computer.
 For a tipsheet on this software, contact Associate Professors Tim Bajkiewicz or Jeff South.

-Guest speakers: We encourage Mass Comm instructors to invite media professionals and other guest speakers into the classroom.
+Guest speakers: We encourage Robertson School instructors to invite media professionals and other guest speakers into the classroom.
 The School can provide free passes for guest speakers to park in VCU garages; to obtain a pass for a guest speaker, see Administrative Specialist Frances Lynch.
 For accreditation purposes, we keep track of our guest speakers.
 When you have a guest speaker in your class, please fill out this form on SurveyMonkey.

 Copying and faxing: If you need class materials copied or faxed, the School’s administrative staff can help.
 Fill out this form (PDF or Word), and submit it to Executive Assistant Pamela Williams.
-For copy requests, due to the possibility of a high volume of requests, please allow at least a four-hour notice for turnaround.
+For copy requests, due to the possibility of a high volume of requests, please allow at least a one-day notice for turnaround.